This is a complete guide to Cyprus Investment in 2021.

 We will give you information regarding corporation tax, double tax treaty and more.
 This section is undoubtedly essential if you’re considering any sector for investment in Cyprus.

 An individual who is tax resident in the Republic of Cyprus (Cyprus) is taxed on income accruing or arising from sources both within and outside Cyprus.
 An individual, who is not tax resident in Cyprus, is only taxed on income accruing or arising from sources within Cyprus.

 |Taxable Income €||Tax Rate %||Tax €||Cumulative Tax €|

 |0 – 19.500||0|

 An individual who spends more than 183 days in Cyprus is a tax resident of Cyprus.

-An individual can be deemed to be a tax resident of Cyprus if they spend less than 183 days in Cyprus and they satisfies all the following conditions:
+An individual can be deemed to be a tax resident of Cyprus if they spend less than 183 days in Cyprus and they satisfy all of the following conditions: